 - Giving your dog Vitamin C.

 - Include half a teaspoon of coconut oil in his food daily.

-- For some dog tear stains apple cider vinegar helps.
-1 teaspoon of Apple cider vinegar added the dog’s food daily may also be helpful.
+- Apple cider vinegar for dog eye stains helps.
+1 teaspoon of Apple cider vinegar added the dog's food daily may also be helpful.
 Some dogs wont eat their meal with the vinegar added, so start slowly only adding a few drops to start and increasing slowly to one teaspoon of Apple Cider Vinegar daily.

-There are many products available to help remove and prevent eye stains.
-Certain products are added to your dog’s food.
+There are many products available to help remove and prevent eye staining.
+Certain products are added to your dog's food.

 Another approach is using a product applied externally to help minimize Pomeranian eye staining.
 Coconut oil applied to the hair under the eyes will help prevent ugly tear staining.
 Unfortunately, the majority of these eye stain remover-type products just don't work.